Court sentences househelp, 3 others to death by hanging – The Sun Nigeria

 Justice Nwogu, who convicted the three persons, said evidence provided by the prosecution team and the confessional statements by the accused were weighty enough and the court relied on them to deliver the judgement.

-He said the court was convinced that they committed the crime and the law can not look the other way round.
+He said the court was convinced that they committed the crime and the law cannot look the other way.

 Daily Sun gathered that Chijioke Wisdom, one of the persons arrested along with the three convicted persons, died while in prison custody and three others who allegedly participated in the kidnapping and murder of the late lawyer are still at large.